LorenzoCausa/ass3_causa/README.md

 There are several solutions to the aforementioned limitations but they all cost something of the system.

 #### solution1: Adding waypoints.
 The first possible solution is to add waypoints for larger rooms near the arucos which remain difficult to recognize.
-This solution is very fast to implement but would make the system dependent on the arrangement of the aruco (as well as even slower).
+This solution is very fast to implement but makes the system dependent on the arrangement of the aruco (as well as even slower).

 **Note:** There is a version with more waypoint(*FSM_many_wp.py*), it is very slow but it almost always conclude the investigation in the first lap

 #### solution2: Move the arucos.
-A second solution would be to move the aruco near the waypoints.
+A second solution is to move the aruco near the waypoints.
 This solution is obviously not very good as the simulation is modified, facilitating the starting problem.

 **Note:** In the folder *exp_assignment3/worlds* you can find (in addition to the standard version *assignment.world*) also a version with the arucos slightly moved to speed up the investigation (*my_world.world*), this version was used for the above video .